FirelyTeam/simplifier-jurisdictions/be/introduction.md

+*This overview is based on the insights gathered from the DevDays 2024 State of FHIR survey.*

 ### Regulation

 Belgium has robust regulations in place that specifically mandate the use of FHIR (Fast Healthcare Interoperability Resources) for electronic health data exchange.
 The most pivotal regulation, the [EHealth Action Plan](https://www.ehealth.fgov.be/), clearly prescribes the adoption of FHIR standards.
 While specific compliance deadlines are not well-documented, the absence of fines for non-compliance is counterbalanced by the availability of governmental funds aimed at stimulating FHIR adoption, fostering a supportive regulatory environment.